kazukoyetterlbgm328/implement-a-interactive-blockchain-dapp-/README.md

-# Implement A Interactive Blockchain Dapp Dashboard
+# Implement A Interactive Blockchain Dapp Analyzer

-This repository contains an auto-generated Python file for:
+This repository contains an auto-generated Kotlin file for:

-- implement a interactive blockchain dApp dashboard
+- implement a interactive blockchain dApp analyzer
-- **Language**: Python
+- **Language**: Kotlin

 ## Description

-This file serves as a base implementation for the concept: *implement a interactive blockchain dApp dashboard*.
+This file serves as a base implementation for the concept: *implement a interactive blockchain dApp analyzer*.
 It can be used for educational, prototyping, or inspiration purposes.

 ## How to Use

-Clone the repo, open `a56r_implement_a_int.py` and extend or run it according to your needs.
+Clone the repo, open `bdet_implement_a_int.kt` and extend or run it according to your needs.

 ---